sppidy/linux-dav-todo/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0).
 See the LICENSE file for more details.